molamil/agent/README.md

 ---

-### Overloading callback functions instead of using events:
+### Overloading callback functions as an alternative of using events:

     var Me = {